kulcris/WOMSyncAPITrigger/README.md

 # WOM Sync URL Trigger

-A helper plugin that triggers a google sheets script to run when WOM data is synced from the clan
+A helper plugin that triggers a google sheets script to run when WOM data is synced from the clan settings

 ## Features

-- Listins to the chat for the wise old man sync complete message.
+- Listens to the chat for the wise old man sync complete message.
 - Triggers the configured script to run